rabbah/nimbella-cli/README.md

 ### Committing a new (tested) version of the Adobe I/O dependency

-- First _commit_ the change in `aio-cli-plugin-runtime` (it need not be pushed yet)
+- First _commit_ the change in `aio-cli-plugin-runtime` and _push_ that commit to the remote repo.
+This enables github references to the commit.
 - Then, in this repo, run `./commitAioPacks.sh`
 - Then, in this repo, commit `aio.hash` and `package.json`, which will have changed as a result
-- Push both repos at will
+- Push this repo.

 ### Stable Versions